- Written by Christian Simmons

-To support the health care needs of about 19 million veterans in the United States, the government has a number of health insurance programs available, such as VA benefits, Medicare and Tricare for Life.
+To support the health care needs of about 19 million U.S. veterans, government health insurance programs such as VA benefits and Medicare.

-Veterans can benefit from both VA health care coverage and Medicare if they meet the eligibility requirements.
+While Medicare for veterans and VA health care benefits don’t coordinate their services, it’s still a good idea to apply for both.
 About half of veterans who have VA benefits also have Medicare coverage, expanding their options for where and how they receive care.

-Should I Enroll in Medicare if I Have VA Coverage?
+Do I Need Medicare if I Have VA Coverage?

-The U.S. Department of Veterans Affairs recommends that you enroll in Medicare when you turn 65 even if you have VA coverage.
-This will ensure that you have additional coverage options when seeking care outside of VA facilities.
-This may be beneficial for those who live relatively far from VA facilities.
+The U.S. Department of Veterans Affairs recommends that you enroll in Medicare when you turn 65, even if you have VA coverage.
+This provides you with additional coverage options when seeking care outside of VA facilities.

 You should also enroll in Medicare Part B when you become eligible.
 Delaying enrollment might result in a permanent late enrollment penalty, which increases the longer you delay signing up.